ryderrhoads/ryderrhoads/README.md

 - Hi, I’m @ryderrhoads
-- I’m currently learning Computer Science and Finance at the University of Arizona
+- I’m studying Computer Science and Finance at the University of Arizona
-- I’m looking to collaborate on any Java or Python projects
+- I’m love to collaborate on any Java or Python projects
 - You can reach me by email @ ryderrhoads@arizona.edu